 As we say in our classes, programs ought to be treated like any other kind of experimental apparatus.
 My question now is, what rules of thumb do you have for testing the science-y bits of your code?
 We'd welcome replies as comments or email.

-Originally posted 2013-03-17 by Greg Wilson in Lectures.comments powered by Disqus
+Originally posted 2013-03-17 by Greg Wilson in Content.comments powered by Disqus